-Tell your doctor or pharmacist if you notice any of the following and they worry you:
+Tell your doctor if you experience any of the following and they worry you:

+- headache

-- headache - dizziness
+- dizziness

+- nausea

 - diarrhoea

+- wind

-- nausea
+- constipation

 - stomach pain

-- wind

 - vomiting

-- constipation

-- indigestion

-- belching
+- dry mouth

+- muscle weakness, physical weakness or lack of energy

 - runny or blocked nose

 - sore throat and discomfort when swallowing

 - cough

-- pain (including chest, back or joint pain)
+- pain (including chest, back or joint)

-- muscle weakness, physical weakness or lack of energy
+- rash

-- rash or itchy rash accompanied by skin eruption or blisters
+- itchy rash accompanied by skin eruptions or blisters

 - flu-like symptoms

 - sleeplessness (insomnia)

+- indigestion

-- dry mouth
+- belching

 - leg cramps

 - swelling of the arms or legs

 - nervousness

 - sleepiness (somnolence)

 - loss of appetite for food (anorexia)

 - weight gain

 - sweating

+- breast enlargement in men

 - These side effects are usually mild.

-Tell your doctor as soon as possible if you notice any of the following:
+Tell your doctor immediately if you notice any of the following:

-- painful and/or frequent urination (common symptoms of a urinary tract infection) - vision or taste disturbance - depression - feeling dizzy, faint, lightheaded or weak (hypotension) - shortness of breath - signs of frequent infections such as fever, severe chills, sore throat or mouth ulcers.
+- painful and/or frequent urination (common symptoms of a urinary tract infection) - vision or taste disturbance - depression - feeling dizzy, faint, lightheaded or weak (hypotension) - shortness of breath - bleeding or bruising more easily than normal - signs of frequent infections such as fever, severe chills, sore throat or mouth ulcers.